sinascorpion/meme-trend-agent/README.md

-# Uomi.ai Meme Archetype Analysis Agent
+# Uomi.ai Meme Calculator Agent

-This repository contains the source code for a self-contained AI agent built specifically for the [uomi.ai](https://uomi.ai/) platform.
+This repository contains the source code for a self-contained AI agent built for the [uomi.ai](https://uomi.ai/) platform, based on their official documentation.
+This agent **does not require any external API calls**.

-The agent analyzes a user-provided description of a meme, classifies it into a known archetype (e.g., "Reaction Image", "Viral Challenge"), and provides a simulated investment potential based on the historical performance patterns of that archetype.
+The agent performs a simple calculation: it takes two numbers (`a` and `b`) and an optional text string, then returns a message and the sum of the two numbers.

-The core logic is written in Rust and compiled to a single, self-contained WebAssembly (WASM) file with the entry points required by the Uomi platform.
+The core logic is written in Rust and compiled to a single, `no_std` compliant WebAssembly (WASM) file.

 ---

 ## 🚀 Getting Started: A Step-by-Step Guide

-This guide will walk you through setting up the project and building the final `.wasm` file.
+This guide will walk you through building the final `.wasm` file from scratch.

 ### Prerequisites